paul/blog.theamazingrando.com/posts/2008/application-wide-config-loader-for-merb-apps.markdown

-Title: Application-wide Config loader for Merb Apps
+#Application-wide Config loader for Merb Apps

 I saw [this post by Stephen Bartholomew](http://www.stephenbartholomew.co.uk/2008/8/22/simple-application-wide-configuration-in-rails) and thought that it was a pretty neat idea, so I adapted it for Merb applications.
 Merb already has the `Merb::Config` for storing config options, so I just added the config options to that, rather than the AppConfig class used in Steve's post.
 That also greatly simplifies its implementation: